golioth/docs/docs/landing_page.md

 - [Getting Started](/getting-started) - Start here!
 If you get stuck, please post your questions on [the Golioth Forum](https://forum.golioth.io/) or [let us know directly](mailto:devrel@golioth.io).
-- [Firmware](/firmware) - These are the "device side" features of our offerings, including device Software Development Kits (SDKs).
-This section shows how to set up a build environment, run sample firmware, and use Golioth services on your microcontroller-based IoT fleet.
+- [Connectivity](/connectivity) - Everything needed to connect to the Golioth platform and start using device management, data routing, and application services is documented in this section.
 - [Device Management](/device-management) - These are "server side" features of the Golioth platform that deal with controlling your devices in the field.
   Here you will find details about rolling out over-the-air (OTA) firmware